krestfield/docs/certdog/teams.md

 **Active Directory Groups**

-If Active Directory has been configured you will also see the following option
+If Active Directory has been configured you will also see the following option:

 <img src=".\images\ad_groups1.png" alt="Active Directory Groups" style="zoom:80%;" />